Yakubu Yackson Sanda

-Education
+Education and early career

 Yakubu Yackson Sanda attended and obtained his First Leaving School Certificate at UNA Primary School in Jos, after which he completed his Secondary School education at Metropolitan College, Jos.

-He studied Economics at the University of Jos in Plateau State.
-After which, he worked with the Plateau State Sports Council as an Accountant.

-Career

-As an administrator and Accountant by Profession, Yakubu Sanda, rose through the ranks to become a Director of Finance and Supply in the Plateau State Civil Service in the Plateau State Ministry of Sport.
+He studied economics at the University of Jos in Plateau State.
+He then worked with the Plateau State Sports Council as an accountant.
+Yakubu Sanda rose through the ranks to become a Director of Finance and Supply in the Plateau State Civil Service in the Plateau State Ministry of Sport.